pyannote/pyannote-metrics/doc/source/reference.rst

 The first step is usually dedicated to speech activity detection, where the objective is to get rid of all non-speech regions.
 Then, speaker change detection aims at segmenting speech regions into homogeneous segments.
 The subsequent clustering step tries to group those speech segments according to the identity of the speaker.
-Finally, an optional supervised classification step may be applied to actually identity every speaker cluster in a supervised way.
+Finally, an optional supervised classification step may be applied to actually identify every speaker cluster in a supervised way.

 Looking at the final performance of the system is usually not enough for diagnostic purposes.
-In particular, it is often necessary to evaluate the performance of each module separately to identify their strenght and weakness, or to estimate the influence of their errors on the complete pipeline.
+In particular, it is often necessary to evaluate the performance of each module separately to identify their strengths and weaknesses, or to estimate the influence of their errors on the complete pipeline.

 Here, we provide the list of metrics that were implemented in `pyannote.metrics` with that very goal in mind.